On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Results

+Based on the above argument, we consider the non-compressive case, which is unaffected by the compression, as the fiducial model that can mimic 3D shock evolution.
+In the following, we present the results of the non-compressive case by systematically changing the turbulence parameters.
+In \cite{Couch2020}, $\dot{e}_{\rm HT}$ is described as shear production and they reported that the term is negligible.
+The treatment would be practically similar to ours.
+Obviously, the current treatments are not perfect.
+Other sources of the turbulence and the amplification near the shock should be investigated in the future \citep[see][and references therein]{Abdikamalov2016}.

-\subsection{Dependence of Mixing length parameter $\alpha_\Lambda$}
+\subsection{Dependence of Mixing length parameter}

+Here, we systematically vary the mixing length parameter in the non-compressive setup and present their dynamics.
+First, we show the dependence of the shock evolution on the mixing length parameter.
+Next, we show the velocity distribution of the turbulence and illustrate the effect of the mixing length parameter.

-Since the production term of the turbulence is governed by the mixing length and proportional to $\alpha_\Lambda$, the parameter should play an essential role in the dynamics.
-As expected, $\alpha_\Lambda$ significantly affects the shock propagation, the explosion energy and the amount of nickel production.
-In the models with larger $\alpha_\Lambda$, the stalled shock more easily revive, and the explosion energy and the amount of nickel production increase.
-Here we explain those issues one by one.
+Since the source term of the turbulence is governed by the mixing length and proportional to $\alpha_\Lambda$ in Eq.~\eqref{eq:sourse_turb}, this parameter should play an essential role in the dynamics. $\alpha_\Lambda$ significantly affects the shock propagation.
+In the models with larger $\alpha_\Lambda$, the stalled shock more easily revive.
+Here, we explain those issues one by one.